NCSU-Libraries/ocracoke/README.md

 While this is installing the appropriate box and provisioning it, you can look through the /ansible directory to get some idea of all the dependencies and how the application gets deployed to a production environment.

-If you have issues with guest additions or the shared folder not mounting try running the following commands.
-This CentOS box appears not to have these installed by default.

-From the host: `vagrant ssh`

-On the guest: `sudo yum update && sudo yum -y install kernel-headers kernel-devel && exit`

-From the host: `vagrant reload`

 ### Solr
 On the host visit Solr at <http://localhost:8984>.
 You should see the "ocracoke" Solr core under "Core Admin."